 Telling the truth about the cynicism of the nuclear arms race was politically dangerous.

 Carter's Presidential Decree 59 (PD-59) was the decapitation policy that would use weapons to destroy key leadership cadres, their means of communications and some of the instruments of domestic control.
 The USSR with its gross overcentralization of authority epitomized by its vast bureaucracy in Moscow should be highly vulnerable to such an attack.
 The Soviet Union might cease to function if its security agency, the KGB were severely crippled.
 If the Moscow bureaucracy could be eliminated or isolated, the USSR might disintregrate into anarchy.

 Reagan attended a briefing on the Single Integrated Operational Plan (SIOP).
-The 1983, the SIOP had 5,000 decapitation targets and 50,000 other targets.
+The SIOP in 1983 had 5,000 decapitation targets and 50,000 other targets.

 Carl Sagan estimated in 1992 that the Cold War costs about $10 trillion and wrote an indignant benediction that this was "enough to buy everything in the US except the land".
 What we bought for a waste of treasure unprecented in human history was not peace nor even safety but a pervasive decline in the capacity and clemency of American life."